stefanprokopdev/documents-for-clients/en/WAY_OF_WORKING_TOGETHER.md

    - We can read the document at any time
    - It's very easy to refer to it
    - I can help you with writing the document within consultation hours (see detailed pricing)
+3. You may withdraw from the agreement and the contract at any time

 ## Meetings